Located near the border of England and Wales, Shrewsbury is the county town of Shropshire.

-Learn about the town’s history and culture at Shrewsbury Museum and Art Gallery
+Learn about the Town's History and Culture at Shrewsbury Museum and Art Gallery

 Spot the Charles Darwin Statue

-Visit the magnificent Shrewsbury Castle
+Visit the Magnificent Shrewsbury Castle

-St. Mary's Church
+Admire the Architecture of St. Mary's Church

 Experience Jail at Shrewsbury Prison